markdonaho/kaggle-notebook-tpu-llama/README.md

 - [x] Verify the JAX version and TPU device count.
 The expectation is a modern JAX stack that is compatible with the latest MaxText version.
   - **Evidence**: JAX 0.4.34, 8 TPU devices detected, successful JAX test operation

-### Session 2.3: MaxText Installation and Configuration
+### Session 2.3: MaxText Installation and Configuration ✅
 - [x] Clone the `main` branch of the `google/maxtext` repository.
   - **Evidence**: Repository cloned successfully, HEAD at commit a55e18af31a76179e589314878af0a5195e7d7bd
 - [x] Install dependencies directly from `requirements.txt`.
 The modern JAX environment should prevent the dependency conflicts experienced on TPU v3.
   - **Evidence**: All requirements installed successfully, JAX 0.4.34 preserved, import verification passed
   - **Note**: Minor TF version conflicts present but non-blocking for JAX training path
-- [ ] Configure the notebook to access the Kaggle dataset containing the converted MaxText checkpoint.
+- [x] Configure the notebook to access the Kaggle dataset containing the converted MaxText checkpoint.
-  - **Evidence**: Direct path validation implemented for `/kaggle/input/llama-3-1-8b-maxtext-checkpoint/0`, `MAXTEXT_CHECKPOINT_DIR` environment variable set
+  - **Evidence**: Dynamic checkpoint detection implemented, works with actual dataset structure (`['items', '_CHECKPOINT_METADATA']` in root directory), `MAXTEXT_CHECKPOINT_DIR` environment variable set
 - [x] Create a new `config.yaml` file for the fine-tuning job.
 This may require updating parameters to match the latest MaxText version's requirements.
   - **Evidence**: Implemented as inline YAML generated within the Kaggle notebook for a self-contained environment; saved to `/kaggle/working` during execution.
-Includes `load_parameters_path` key for checkpoint loading.
+Uses only verified parameters from source code inspection.

+### Session 2.4: Systematic Assumption Elimination ✅
+- [x] Eliminate all assumptions in the notebook and implement evidence-based approach.
+  - **Evidence**: Systematic assumption identification and elimination completed, source code verification implemented
+- [x] Restore proper notebook structure with descriptive markdown blocks and section numbering.
+  - **Evidence**: Proper section numbering (6-10) restored, descriptive markdown blocks added for all code sections
+- [x] Implement dynamic checkpoint detection without hardcoded assumptions.
+  - **Evidence**: Checkpoint detection works regardless of directory structure, comprehensive validation added
+- [x] Resolve TensorFlow protobuf conflicts using documented solutions.
+  - **Evidence**: `PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=python` environment variable set
+- [x] Verify MaxText configuration parameters against actual source code.
+  - **Evidence**: Source code inspection completed, most assumed parameters don't exist, only `steps` and `per_device_batch_size` verified

-### Session 2.4: Verification Run 🔄
+### Session 2.5: Verification Run 🔄
 - [ ] Execute a minimal `steps: 1` training run to verify that the environment, model checkpoint, and configuration are all working correctly.
 This confirms the successful setup on the new TPU v5e platform.
-  - **Status**: Notebook restructured with verification cells implemented; MaxText entrypoint execution still being resolved.
+  - **Status**: Ready for execution with verified parameters, NumPy/TensorFlow compatibility issues need resolution.

 ## Phase 3: Fine-Tuning the Summarizer Model [ ]
 Goal: To efficiently fine-tune the Llama 3.1 model on the prepared dataset using the MaxText framework on Kaggle TPUs.